FNakano/CFA/projetos/AsyncioTryout/README.md

 I missed something very important.
 Simply put: "a coroutine must be awaited for."

 Explanation: When a programmer defines corroutines (uses `async def func():`), the defined coroutine is not executed by issuing `func()`.
-It should be scheduled or awaited for.
+Instead, it should be scheduled or awaited for.

 For instance, in `amusic.py` I initially wrote: